WWE’s Charlotte Flair Flashes Deep Cleavage & Sculpted, Sexy Physique In Tiny Beach Bikini

 “Like if you want Charlotte to have more Championship Reigns [sic],” a second urged, drawing 142 likes in a matter of hours.

-It seems somewhat obvious that the totally talented Charlotte Flair is headed for even greater success in the ring after years of hard work.
+It seems somewhat obvious that the talented Charlotte Flair is headed for even greater success in the ring after years of hard work.
 Her vacation — sunny and as full of smiles as can be — seems richly deserved.